Apple starts Entrepreneur Camp program to help female app developers

 "That's as important as the skills that women in this program will gain," Azzarelli said.
 "I think others will follow.
 When leaders like this step up and others follow, that changes the landscape dramatically."

-Each company will send its female leader, a female developer and one other employee to Apple Park in Cupertino, Calif., for the two-week intensive session.
-The participants will meet with Apple engineers and executives for things like one-on-one coding help and will also meet women working at Apple.
+Each company will send its female leader, a female developer and one other employee to Apple Park for the two-week intensive session.
+The participants will meet with engineers and executives for things like one-on-one coding help and will also meet women working at Apple.

-The participating companies will receive two tickets to the Apple's Worldwide Developers Conference the following year and will be connected to other program alumna for events and support.
-They'll also have ongoing guidance from Apple Developer representatives.
+The participating companies will receive two tickets to Apple's Worldwide Developers Conference the following year and will be connected to other program alumnae for events and support.
+They'll also have ongoing guidance from Apple developer representatives.

 Companies from all countries are eligible for the Entrepreneur Camp, but all sessions in 2019 will be held on Apple's campus.
 After the first year of the program, Apple may also expand the sessions to other countries, Hare said.